 Institutions learn when their members have learned.
 Thus, developing effective training is an important part of any institutional learning strategy.
 However, in a more formal sense, institutions have learned when they have developed policies, procedures and practices which incorporate the learning developed by individuals and groups.
-This is a method which puts the responsibility for incorporating learning on the institution As shown by the Columbia directly.
-Accident Investigation Board Report (7), it is not enough to mandate procedures.
+This is a method which puts the responsibility for incorporating learning on the institution directly.
+As shown by the Columbia Accident Investigation Board Report (8), it is not enough to mandate procedures.
 It is also necessary to have continued organizational attention to ensure that these procedures are followed, and that they can be followed.
 The existence of conventionalized workarounds to institutional policies is not, as management might be tempted to think, a testimony to human perversity.
-Rather, it suggests that the institutional procedures themselves may be impeding the workflow required, or that additional. unacknowledged environmental factors, such as production pressures, may make them difficult or Additionally, the impossible to follow. rapid tempo of a mission like MER suggests a need for attention to the metaprocess for producing procedures.
-Is it possible to include new learning into mandated processes during the mission, or does the validation process for processes introduce too long a delay?
+Rather, it suggests the possibility that the institutional procedures themselves may be impeding the workflow required, or that additional, unacknowledged factors in the environment, such as production pressures, may make them difficult or impossible to follow.
+Additionally, the rapid tempo of a mission like MER suggests a need for attention to the metaprocess of producing procedures. possible to include new learning into the mandated processes during the mission, or does the validation process for processes introduce too long a delay?